Culturally Responsive Training and Technical Advising

 CJR Advising Plans

-The Center for Justice Research offers the following comprehensive advising plans
+The Center for Justice Research offers the following comprehensive training and advising plans.

 Classic Advising / Research Plan